ieshaw/ColorNoun/README.md

 ## Overview
 We believe that the cryptocurrency market is going to grow; thus we maintain index funds.
-We also believe that the cryptocurrency market is inneficient, allowing us to profit.
+We also believe that the cryptocurrency market is inefficient, allowing us to profit.

 ## Repo Organization